shaykalyan/shaykalyan.github.io/eleventy/posts/2023/new-macos-setup.md

 ## Finder Settings
 Some minor tweaks here:
 * General > set home directory as default
-* Tags > disable these to remove the clutter
+* Tags > disable these to remove clutter

 As for moving around the directories, these shortcuts are handy to know:
 * `⌘ + Shift + G`: Navigate to a path